ihateani-me/vtscheduler-ts/README.md

 BiliBili Implementation is a little bit hindered because rate limiting, currently working around the limitation :smile:

+## Breaking Changes
+**0.3.0**
+Please run the database script `npm run database` and run the Migrations 2021-02-05<br>
+Run this if you already setup this program before this update

 ## Installation
 1. Install Node.js and Prepare a MongoDB Server
 2. Run `npm install`